 - Heart disease

-Besides taking medication, a healthy lifestyle can help you keep your weight under control.
+Besides medication, leading a healthy lifestyle is also effective in keeping weight under control.
+Healthy lifestyle changes include:

 - Exercising (at least 30 minutes a day)

 - Tracking your cholesterol and blood pressure levels